Finder makes money from featured partners, but editorial opinions are our own.

 • Trade name registration

-• Photo ID for authorised signatories
+• Photo ID for authorized signatories

 • If your company is more than 12 months old, you may also be required to provide extra documentation such as your latest business notice of assessment, latest financial statements or certificate of compliance

-FAQ for best business accounts in Canada
+FAQs about the best business accounts in Canada

 More guides on Finder